top of page

 Eden.jpg

 Philosopher Peter Sloterdijk described it as a field of “foam” with “bubbles” of possibilities.
-If you have ever watched a bubble as it moves in a field of foam or is moved by other forces, you know the outcome of its movement is totally unpredictable.
+If you have ever watched a bubble as it moves in a field of foam or is moved by other tidal forces, you know the outcome of its movement is totally unpredictable.
 What actually happened to me as a single bubble in this larger field was determined by a complex set of factors.
 My one bubble could combine and re-combine into a staggering number of iterations, each with its own outcome, including disappearing all together.

 quantum field.jpg